heapwolf/levelui/README.md

  - No need to configure your Data Retention.
  - Nothing needs to be finite or determined ahead of time.
  - No storage-schemas configuration.
+ - No database initialization.
+ - Attach to an existing database or create a new one by providing a path at the commandline.
+ - Accept incoming data streams via tcp.

  - Node is the only significant dependency.
  - Single command installation process (`npm install levelweb`).
- - Attach to an existing data-store or create a new one

 # USAGE
 Point the app at your database and specify what ports you want to run on.